es-sns121/Shell/README.md

 (future).
 It has a number of builtin functions: help, exit, and cd (future).

+This application is written in c++ and compiled with gcc compiler version 4.4.7.

 ## Building
-If the makefile is present and a g++ compiler is in the $PATH, just type:
+If the makefile is present and a valid g++ compiler is in $PATH, just type:

 	> make